 Attorneys for Donald Trump had the opportunity to present their defense to the Senate today.
 Under the rules of the impeachment trial, both sides are given two days or 16 hours to complete their presentations.
 The defense completed their opening arguments in approximately three hours.
-The full four hour question and answer period from Senators completed the same day.
+The full four-hour question and answer period from Senators was completed the same day.

 The driving force of impeachment

 He reminded Senators that Democrats spread unfounded conspiracy theories in 2016 about Trump being a Russian spy, a traitor, and an imposter and that the election was hijacked by foreign countries.
 Van der Veen also noted that one of the first people arrested on Jan.
 6 was “the leader of Antifa” and that Democrats and D.C.
 Mayor Muriel Bowser rejected federal aid when Trump offered it during the summer when the anarcho-Communist group rioted alongside Marxist-funded Black Lives Matter.

 Van der Veen called the impeachment, “Constitutional cancel culture” and said the unprecedented second impeachment of the same President in the same term was “not about Democrats opposing political violence.
 It is about Democrats trying to disqualify their political opposition.”
 He warned, “History will record this shameful effort as a deliberate attempt by the Democrat Party to smear, censor and cancel not just President Trump, but the 75 million Americans who voted for him.”

 David Schoen, who only made a brief appearance in today’s proceedings, argued that when Speaker Nancy Pelosi called for a 9/11-style commission to investigate the “facts, causes and security relating to the terrorist mob attack on January 6” in a Feb.
 2 press release, it cast doubt on how Trump could be charged with incitement.